Logo

 5. Updating the Lead or Contact Profile in Salesforce

-Salesforce receives new data, and Suhase EASL opens or forms fills it to add to the contact or lead profile for sales use.
+Salesforce receives new data, and Suhase EASL opens or fills forms to add it to the contact or lead profile for sales use.

 6. Assigning Lead Scores Based onBehaviourr